Matilda Moldenhauer Brooks: Activism

 In 1933, Brooks published a rejoinder in JAMA after a previous paper by a male physician reported successful treatments of cyanide poisoning with methylene blue omitted the fact that Brooks had published her discovery the year before.

 In June 1936, Brooks wrote to the Board of Trustees of Mount Holyoke College.
 "May I add my voice of protest to that of the others against the appointment of a man as head of Mt.
 Holyoke College?
 The education of women has progressed a long way from the time when they were allowed to sit out of sight behind curtains to listen to the words of wisdom which proceeded from the mouths of men instructors...
 It seems to me that in this modern age when there are so many able women in this country, educated and trained for leadership among not only women, but also men, that it is a very curious reactionary decision on the part of those in power, to revert to the age-old custom of considering a man as the only one able to head a group of women."

 Personal life

 Brooks met her husband, Sumner Cushing Brooks, in 1916 in Cambridge, Massachusetts, where she was working on her PhD in zoology at Harvard and he had just finished his in botany.
+The couple married in 1917.
 His father was the American agricultural scientist William P. Brooks who served as the president of both Hokkaido University and the University of Massachusetts Amherst.
+Together, the couple conducted numerous joint research projects and went on to coauthor works such as The Permeability of Living Cells.